cylammarco/ASPIRED/docs/source/background/apextract.rst

 Optimal (marsh89)
 -----------------
 An optimal extraction that fits the change in the profile across the dispersion direction.
-Detailed descriptions can be found in `Horne 1986 <https://ui.adsabs.harvard.edu/abs/1989PASP..101.1032M/abstract>`_.
+Detailed descriptions can be found in `Marsh 1989 <https://ui.adsabs.harvard.edu/abs/1989PASP..101.1032M/abstract>`_.

 .. image: ../_static/fig_03_extraction_profile.jpg